-The following Japanese brands excel at making standout clothing.
-They display high levels of craftsmanship, attention to detail, and, above all, personality.
+The following Japanese brands make standout clothing.
+They display insanely high levels of craftsmanship, attention to detail, and, above all, personality.

-Here's a list of some current Japanese brands I covet, with links to buy them, and some of the standout pieces I love the most.
+Here's a list of some current Japanese brands I covet, and some of the standout pieces I love the most.

-An apex brand which is respected by many and most.
+An apex brand respected by many and most.
 The results of Visvim's pursuit of "future vintage" must to seen, felt, and worn to be believed.
-Taking old-world techniques from yesteryear and oftentimes engineering fabrics and re-engineering production methods from the ground up, Visvim is at the forefront of casual luxury.
+Taking old-world techniques and oftentimes engineering fabrics and re-engineering production methods from the ground up, Visvim is at the forefront of casual luxury.

 Responsible for one of the most iconic sneaker/shoe hybrids (The FBT), Visvim is helmed by founder Hiroki Nakamura.

-Visvim is also the most expensive of these brands, (which is saying something indeed) demanding high prices for everything from hand-dyed t-shirts to trucker hats to footwear.
+Visvim is also the most expensive of these brands, demanding high prices for everything from hand-dyed t-shirts to trucker hats to footwear.
+Visvim has actually become a "luxury" brand in many senses.
 But resale value is also high– think of your Visvim as an investment.

 Favorite Pieces: Virgil Boots, 101 Denim Jacket, Iris Liner Jacket